IS IT DREAMING THAT THE DEVELOPING (NOT THE DEVELOPED)

 WORLD HAS THE EDGE ON NEW TECHNOLOGIES?

 In the developed world we are hearing about, for example, Elon Musk's Power Walls which re-purpose degraded car battery packs to smooth out the solar power at the home.
 Ideally, each home becomes self-sufficient and green, or at least less dependent on the grid and centralized fossil fuel power plants.
 On the other hand, in the developing world, a rural off-grid home or village with solar lamps is already self-sufficient.
 They don't need a central power plant nor the associated costs of a massive copper wire distribution grid!
 The payback is quick: a few months savings from kerosene for lamps pays for the solar lamps.
-Contrast this with the decades to pay back a typical solar installation in the US or Europe.
+Contrast this with the years to pay back a typical solar installation in the US or Europe.
 Advantage: Africa!

 The situation is analogous to cell phones which took off in the developing world earlier than elsewhere.
-For both cell phones and self-sufficient renewable energy, the new technologies bypass expensive copper wire infrastructure.
+For both cell phones and self-sufficient renewable energy, the new technologies bypass expensive wire infrastructure.
 In both cases, the developing world has the advantage of leapfrogging over the obsolete technology and, in fact, teaching the developed world how to do it.